edake1/ECE-4160-Dake.github.io/docs/lab7.md

 ```

 ### Kalman Filter Sanity Check
 Upon completing the Kalman filter implementation, I proceeded to validate its performance within the controlled environment of Jupyter Notebook before deploying it onto the robot.
-This validation process involved importing time-of-flight (TOF) data collected across three trials and conducting a thorough evaluation.
+This validation process involved importing time-of-flight (TOF) data collected across four trials and conducting a thorough evaluation.

 By plotting the measured TOF data alongside the filter's output against time, I conducted a rigorous assessment of its efficacy.
 These visualizations provided clear evidence of the filter's capability to accurately estimate the system's state even in the presence of noise and uncertainty.